 Cryo-EM data processing

-Cryo-EM data of apo PrgB and DNA-bound PrgB were processed in the same way, but separately using cryoSPARC (v3.2.0-3.3.1)(45).
+Cryo-EM data of apo PrgB and DNA-bound PrgB were processed in the same way, but separately using cryoSPARC (v3.2.0-3.3.1)58.
 Beam-induced motion was corrected using standard settings, where start frame 1 was excluded, followed by per-micrograph contrast transfer function (CTF) estimation.
-For apo PrgB a subset of 170,826 particles from 500 micrographs were extracted with a box size of 384 Å. They were then picked using the blob picking tool with a 100-300 Å particle diameter.
+For apo PrgB a subset of 500 micrographs were picked using the blob picking tool with a 100-200 Å particle diameter, followed by extraction of 170,826 particles with a box size of 384 pix.
 Picked particles were subjected to consecutive rounds of 2D classifications.
-Template particles were selected from representative 2D classes, and the subsequent full dataset was picked using the template picker tool and the input of the subset processing.
+Subsequently, representative 2D classes were selected as input for picking of the full dataset, using the template picker tool.
 PrgB with DNA was directly picked using blob picker with a 100-300 Å particle diameter and standard settings and extracted with 384 pix.
 PrgB without and with DNA were then separately subjected to 2D classifications resulting in a final number of 283,630 and 163,566 particles respectively.
 Particles from selected classes were combined and used in ab-initio reconstruction.
 The initial volume was then subjected to homogenous 3D refinement and the resolution was calculated using the gold standard Fourier shell correlation (FSC threshold, 0.143) and found to be 8 Å and 11 Å for the apo and DNA-bound structure, respectively.
 The volumes of apo and DNA-bound PrgB have been deposited in the Electron Microscopy Data Bank (EMDB Codes: EMD-16001 and EMD-16002).

-The adhesion domain (PDB Code: 6EVU)(32) and stalk domain (PDB Code: 8BEG) were initially docked into the EM volume using Chimera(46) and subsequently run through Namdinator(47) using 10 Å resolution and standard settings.
-The output was then fitted in the EM volume in Chimera (v 1.15rc(46)), where figures also were generated.
+The adhesion domain (PDB Code: 6EVU)19 and stalk domain (PDB Code: 8BEG) were initially docked into the EM volume using Chimera59 and subsequently run through Namdinator60 using 10 Å resolution and standard settings.
+The output was then fitted in the EM volume in Chimera (v 1.15rc59), where figures also were generated.

 E. faecalis strains were inoculated in BHI with the indicated antibiotics and kept 16 h at 37℃.
-The next morning, they were diluted in a 1:100 ratio in BHI with the indicated antibiotics, 10 ng/mL cCF10, and 50 ng/mL nisin.
+The next morning, they were diluted in a 1:100 ratio in TSB-D with the indicated antibiotics, 10 ng/mL cCF10, and 50 ng/mL nisin.
 200 µl fractions were dispensed into a 96-well micro-titer plate (Costar) with 8 replicates per strain.
-200 μL BHI fractions were used as blanks.
+200 µL TSB-D fractions were used as blanks.
 The 96-well plate was then incubated aerobically at 37°C without agitation in a humidified chamber for 24 h.
 The suspension was transferred to another 96-well plate to determine the optical density at 600 nm (OD600).
 The plate containing the biofilm was washed with distilled water three times and then left to air dry at room temp for 2.5 h.
 The biofilm was stained with 100 µl 0.1% (w/v) safranin (Sigma) at room temp for 20 min, then washed three times with distilled water and left to air dry at room temperature.
 Afterwards the absorbance was determined using a plate reader (BMG Labtech) at 450 nm.
-Biofilm production was calculated as an index of safranin staining of the cell biomass divided by absorbance of its optical density (OD450/OD600)(48).
+Biofilm production was calculated as an index of safranin staining of the cell biomass divided by absorbance of its optical density (OD450/OD600)61.

 Electrophoretic Mobility Shift Assay (EMSA)